quanlieu/react-weather/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode. cover
+Launches the test runner in the interactive watch mode.
 ### `yarn test --watchAll=false --coverage`

 Run code coverage.
 I tried to cover as much as I can.
-It is 94%, there are some React Hooks that I couldn't test.
+It is 94.8%, there are some React Hooks and callback event that I couldn't test.
 # Some decisions made in this program

 - To deploying this app, we need a NodeJS host to run the proxy server.
 I could have find a CORS enabled service but I found that other services require API key which I rather not use.
-- The office Redux documentation strongly recommend Redux toolkit so I follow it although Redux toolkit is new to me, I had to spend time to learn it.
-But Redux principles are the same.
+- The office Redux documentation strongly recommend Redux toolkit.
-- In my past projects, Redux related code usually put in separated folder but later we decided to move them same folder of React component.
+- In my past projects, Redux related code are put in separated folder but later we decided to move them same folder of React component.
 In this challenge, I decided to put all of them in the same folder.
 - I am more confident with Enzyme instead of React testing library.
-But ever since React Hook came, Enzyme show limitation.
-There are some hooks that I couldn't find a way to test them some the test coverage is only 94%.
+But ever since React Hook had came, Enzyme show limitation so I used RTL in this challenge.
+There are some hooks that I couldn't find a way to test them, the test coverage is only 94%.

 # Room for improvement
 - I used AntD to speed up the progress.
 If it is not good enough, please feedback.